Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/Stirring troubleshooting.md

 1. Try reducing your target RPM.
 2. Check if the vial is pushed all the way down.
-3. Check that no metal from the screws is showing => the vial is straight vertically.
+3. From the side profile, check that no metal from the screws is showing ⇒ the vial is straight vertically.

 ### Raspberry Pi shuts off or restarts when stirring is turned on from the UI